ekaterinakalina/GoToSleep_App/README.md

 👩‍💻 Hi, I am **Ekaterina, UX/UI Designer** with coding skills.

 Thanks for having a look at my very first iOS app: Go to sleep.
-This app was my final project at the end of the bootcamp **“App Development: iOS Basic course”** (Cimdata, Germany | August 2023).
+This app was my final project at the bootcamp **“App Development: iOS Basic course”** (Cimdata, Germany | August 2023).

-The given challenge was building a data-centred app using Swift, SwiftUI Framework, XCode.
+The given challenge was to build a data-centred app using Swift, SwiftUI.

 **Programming:**
 - Data structure “Cycle”